Concrete Moisture Testing

 Interactive 3D Mapping: If a picture is worth 1,000 words, how much is a 3D interactive map of your entire project worth?
 Using cutting edge 3D mapping software, IFTI can capture your entire project in HD.
 To find out more about the capabilities of the software, call us at 800.490.3657.

 Subslab Conditions Inspection (Coring): The quality and location of a vapor retarder is crucial to the success of any on grade flooring installation.
-Often times the quality and location of the vapor retard is known is existing spaces.
+However, it’s common in existing structures that the quality and location of the vapor retarder is unknown.
 In these situations we recommend our subslab condition inspection where we will core through the concrete slab and determine the presence and location of the vapor retarder.

 Installation Inspection (site audit): When failure is not an option, installation inspections may be necessary.
-Our on site installation audits will ensure that you are aware of any issues at the time of the installation, before it's too late.
-All observations made during these audits will be compiled into a report with photo documentation.
+Our on-site installation audits will ensure that you are aware of any issues at the time of the installation, before it's too late.
+All observations made during these audits will be compiled into a report, complete with photo documentation.